joinpursuit/AC_4_Web/units/html/lessons/html_p_h_tags.md

 Now when you save and reload your HTML page in the browser, we can see that each sentence is on its own line _and_ they've even got some space between.
 Nice! :sunglasses: This is because the paragraph tags have default styling that includes spacing between each paragraph tag as well as putting each tag on its own line.

+_PRO TIP:_ When writing your html tag, type in the tag without opening and closing angle brackets and hit tab.

 ### Heading Tags

 Our page is neat but it should probably have a title or _heading_ to make it clear what's happening.
 In HTML there are **five** different types of headings, `h1` to `h5`, with `h1` having the largest default font size/line spacing and `h5` having the smallest default font size/line spacing.
 Typically heading tags are used for titles and subtitles on a page, with large bold fonts.